 Visitors can choose a between a guided tour or they can drudge through the cool waters, climbing over boulders, jumping off ledges and chilling under the cascades.

 Mystic Mountain’s Rainforest Bobsled is a popular rainforest adventure in Ocho Rios Jamaica.
 Visitors can enjoy a scenic view of Ocho Rios town and the Caribbean Sea on the Rainforest SkyExplorer, a chairlift climbing the mountain.
 Thrill seekers can zip down the mountain on Bobsled Jamaica, or soar through the jungle on Tranopy, a ziplining adventure.
 Mystic Mountains includes other attractions like butterfly and hummingbird gardens, guided nature walks, and a waterslide.

 Constructed in 1770, Rose Hall is a restored plantation house with amazing ocean views.
 The Legendary “White Witch) Annie Palmer reigned here with brutality and also met a cruel death.
 Today her home is embellished with ancient furnitures and guests can choose between the daytime tour our a scary candlelit evening tour garnished with tales of ghost sightings.

 Nestled in the heart of the Montane Forest of the John Crow Mountains, Reach Falls are some of Jamaica’s most beautiful and tranquil waterfall.
-A easy trek through the jungle takes to the top of the waterfall where lifeguards patrol.
-Visitors can chill under the rushing cascades, swim through fern fringed pools and explore the underwater caves.
+An easy trek through the jungle takes to the top of the waterfall where lifeguards patrol.
+Visitors can chill under the rushing cascades, swim through fern-fringed pools and explore the underwater caves.
 Be sure to pack your water shoes.